-- 13.4.3.12 Scottish and Southern Electricity Networks (SSEN) which is a subsidiary of SSE, owns the Caithness Moray High Voltage Direct Current (HVDC) Link, a 113km subsea HVDC cable that runs between Noss Head on the east Caithness coast and Portgordon on the south coast of the Moray Firth (Figure 13-4).
-The cable intersects a small area in the Caledonia North Site and runs along the shared boundary with the Moray East OWF, and is therefore considered in this assessment.
-This cable became operational in 2019, providing transmission reinforcement along the East Coast of Scotland, with two onshore convertor stations at Spittal (Caithness) and Blackhillock (Moray) (SSEN, 2024a20). - 13.4.3.13 SSEN also own the Shetland HVDC Link, a 260 km subsea HVDC cable that runs between Shetland and Caithness (SSEN, 2024b21).
-There is no direct overlap between the Shetland HVDC Link and the Caledonia North Site; however, it does intersect the north of the OHA study area (within the 10nm buffer).
-This cable is currently under construction, and is expected to become operational in 2024 with an expected lifetime of 40 years (SSEN, 2024c22).
-The Shetland HVDC Link is located approximately 12.6km away from the Caledonia North Site and has been considered in this assessment. - 13.4.3.14 SSEN is currently developing the Spittal Peterhead HVDC Link project, which is due to be constructed between 2027-2030 (SSEN, 2024d23).
-The cable will make landfall at Sinclair's Bay and south of Rattray Head, with a cable corridor approximately 500m wide and 165km long (SSEN, 2024d23).
+- 13.4.3.12 Scottish and Southern Electricity Networks (SSEN), which is a subsidiary of SSE, owns the Caithness Moray High Voltage Direct Current (HVDC) Link, a 113km subsea HVDC cable that runs between Noss Head on the east Caithness coast and Portgordon on the south coast of the Moray Firth (Figure 13-4).
+The cable intersects in the OHA study area but not the Caledonia South Site directly and runs along the shared boundary with the Moray East OWF, and has therefore been considered in this assessment.
+This cable became operational in 2019, providing transmission reinforcement along the East Coast of Scotland, with two onshore convertor stations at Spittal (Caithness) and Blackhillock (Moray) (SSEN, 2024a). - 13.4.3.13 SSEN also own the Shetland HVDC Link, a 260 km subsea HVDC cable that runs between Shetland and Caithness (SSEN, 2024b).
+There is no direct overlap between the Shetland HVDC Link and the Caledonia South Site; however, it does intersect the north of the OHA study area.
+This cable is currently under construction, and is expected to become operational in 2024 with an expected lifetime of 40 years (SSEN, 2024c).
+The Shetland HVDC Link is located approximately 27.35km away from Caledonia South and has been considered in this assessment. - 13.4.3.14 SSEN is currently developing the Spittal Peterhead HVDC Link project, which is due to be constructed between 2027-2030 (SSEN, 2024d).
+The cable will make landfall at Sinclair's Bay and south of Rattray Head, with a cable corridor approximately 500m wide and 165km long (SSEN, 2024d).
 The project is currently in early planning, with further investigation underway to determine a suitable subsea cable corridor.
-At the time of writing, it is anticipated that a marine licence application will be submitted in 2025 (SSEN, 2024d23).
+At the time of writing, it is anticipated that a marine licence application will be submitted in 2025 (SSEN, 2024d).